Torres-ssf/shortster-api/README.md

 ```

 4. Set up databases
   This project uses `Postgres`.

-You will need to have it running into your system.
+  You will need to have it running into your system:
-  - Make a copy of the `ormconfig.example.json` file and remove the ```.example```.
+  - Make a copy of the `ormconfig.example.json` file and rename it to ```ormconfig.json```.
   - Assign values according with the postgres configuration in your system.

   - Setting up PostgreSQL
     ```json
     "port": 5432,
     "username": "postgres username",
     "password": "postgres password",
     "database": "database name",
     ```
     - Assign the port number that was configured in your system to the `port` object (default is `5432`).
     - Assign your postgres username to the `username` object.